 The Moa Tribute hosts the Sardinian artist Manu Invisible, who creates a work on the pavement of a square in Montevarchi, entitled "Commitment".
 The concept expressed is clear: facing the present with a responsible vision towards the future, a vision symbolized by the embrace of a mother for her child.

-I do not have a real episode but certainly an intertwining of events and relationships that act as a thermometer both of my private and professional life, particularly affecting this work which, makes us reflect on an intimate or public relationship but still controlled. from a commitment, a social bond.
+Tell us an episode from your life related to the topic you have addressed.
+I do not have a real episode but certainly an intertwining of events and relationships that act as a thermometer of both my private and professional life, particularly affecting this work which makes us reflect on an intimate or public relationship but still controlled. from a commitment, a social bond.

 MANU INVISIBLE | Biography

 Manu Invisible embarks on his artistic path at the beginning of the 21st century in Sardinia, settles in Milan and subsequently completes various works in the international arena.
 Coming from the world of Graffiti, he maintains the urban approach of this discipline, his art differs in the context of Street Art for the choice of inserting words with a high symbolic value, in crumbling urban contexts and fast-flowing streets.
 Manu Invisible wears a black dress with traces of paint in different colors, he is a masked artist, he is differentiated by a shiny black mask with sharp shapes, inspired by geometry and night.
 Graduated from the Liceo Artistico, he later held several exhibitions at the Spazio Galileo in Milan and completed a mural work on the facade of the Liceo Carnot Jean Bertin in France.